Last updated

 It could be said that astrophotography is easy to begin with, but still, there are many challenges when you start this hobby.
 One of the first challenges I faced was that I didn’t know much about photography or how to use a DSLR camera.
 I had to learn about the best camera settings like ISO, F-number, and shutter exposure time.
 If you know about photography this is a good start but focusing and taking exposures in the dark presents many problems for the beginner astrophotographer.

-The basics of night time photography can be learned quite quickly, and then you will be ready for your first attempts at astrophotography.
+In my experience, I learned the basics of night time photography quite quickly, and was soon ready for my first attempts at astrophotography.
 Here is one of the first astrophotography images I took:

 The above image was taken at the start of my journey as an astrophotographer.
 It doesn’t show much detail, but at the time, I was amazed because I saw a galaxy for the first time and was blown away that it was possible to photograph it.
 It was taken in my backyard using my Celestron 130-slt az-alt telescope.